brokenhappy/kotlinhax.shadowroutines/docs/topics/debugging.md

 ## Debugging coroutines

 Debugging asynchronous programs is challenging, because multiple concurrent coroutines are typically working at the same time.
-To help with that, `kotlinx.coroutines` comes with additional features for debugging: debug mode, stacktrace recovery and debug agent.
+To help with that, `kotlinhax.shadowroutines` comes with additional features for debugging: debug mode, stacktrace recovery and debug agent.

 ## Debug mode

-The first debugging feature of `kotlinx.coroutines` is debug mode.
+The first debugging feature of `kotlinhax.shadowroutines` is debug mode.
 It can be enabled either by setting system property [DEBUG_PROPERTY_NAME] or by running Java with enabled assertions (`-ea` flag).
 The latter is helpful to have debug mode enabled by default in unit tests.